Skip to content

 The story is familiar territory: Holden plays a decorated Union veteran who’s carved out a peaceful existence in post-Civil War Colorado.
 When Comanches, led by a white comanchero, slaughter his family, he sets out for revenge.
 So far, so conventional.
 But then the film takes an interesting turn, as Holden recruits his revenge squad from a Mexican prison, giving us a sort of Dirty Dozen south of the border.

-Among the prisoners, Woody Strode nearly steals the show, matching Holden’s screen presence beat for beat, while Ernest Borgnine delivers a deliciously duplicitous turn as a sniveling opportunist.
+Among the prisoners, Woody Strode nearly steals the show, matching Holden’s screen presence beat for beat, while Ernest Borgnine delivers a memorable turn as a sniveling opportunist.
 Once Holden settles into revenge mode, he essentially reprises his Wild Bunch persona—right down to his wardrobe—which proves more effective than his earlier dramatic scenes.

 The Revengers is a film that might have been great with a tighter script and a director more attuned to the changing language of screen violence.
 As it stands, it’s a handsome but uneven western that’s worth watching for its outstanding cinematography and strong supporting performances.
 It’s the kind of film that reminds you of better movies while never quite measuring up to them—but sometimes, that’s enough.